asayers/cuebasic/README.md

 The "superset of JSON" claim is checked by fuzzing, so you can be fairly sure that plain JSON will roundtrip through `cuebasic` unmodified.

-The "subset of CUE" claim has **not** been systematically tested.
+The "subset of CUE" claim has **not** yet been systematically tested.
 This should be the next step: generating random CUE-basic documents and checking that they're evaluated to the exact same JSON by both `cue` and `cuebasic`.